robenkleene/robenkleene.github.io/_drafts/2019-06-24-on-cloudflare-warp-privacy.md

 He goes into some more details of how they're planning to improve performance, suffice to say Cloudflare is in a great position to offer a performant VPN, because they can leverage the infrastructure of their CDN service.

-I wrote this piece to try and figure out for myself whether 1.1.1.1 and Warp are worth using, and I've come to the conclusion that they are[^cloudflarecentralized].
-Hiding the domains you're visiting, not to mention the rest of your unencrypted traffic, from your ISP is privacy improvement---even if it means sharing them with Cloudflare.
-Cloudflare doesn't already know who you are, like your ISP does, and Cloudflare has at least has made a promise not to store your information, unlike the ISPs who not only have made no such promises, but [lobbied for the right *share* your browsing history for profit](https://www.theverge.com/2017/3/29/15100620/congress-fcc-isp-web-browsing-privacy-fire-sale).
+I wrote this piece to try and figure out whether 1.1.1.1 and Warp are worth using for myself.
+I've concluded that they are[^cloudflarecentralized].
+Hiding the domains you're visiting from your ISP (not to mention the rest of your unencrypted traffic) is a privacy improvement---even if it means now Cloudflare can see them.
+Cloudflare doesn't know who you are[^unlesscloudflareaccount], like your ISP does, and Cloudflare has at least made a promise not to store your information, unlike the ISPs, who not only have made no such promise, but they've [lobbied for the right *share* your browsing history for profit](https://www.theverge.com/2017/3/29/15100620/congress-fcc-isp-web-browsing-privacy-fire-sale).
+The less they know the better.

-The final remain concern is bit more abstract:

 * * *